 Alice C. Linsley

-Matthew's account of the Good News of Messiah Jesus tells us that the events of Jesus' passion, death and resurrection fulfilled the prophecy concerning the Son of God that was preserved through the priestly lines descending from Abraham's ancestors.
+Matthew's account of Jesus' passion, death and resurrection shows the fulfillment of the ancient expectation concerning the Son of God.
+It also reveals that the expectation was preserved through the priestly lines descending from Abraham's Hebrew ancestors.
 Matthew stresses that the ancient prophecies were fulfilled in the God Man Jesus, the Messiah.

 Matthew is writing for a Jewish audience and his tone is both apologetic and polemic.
 He casts doubt on some of the rabbinic interpretations of the messianic prophesies, such as Matthew 2:15: “…that it might be fulfilled which was spoken by the Lord through the prophet, saying, ‘Out of Egypt I called my Son.”
 The Jews interpreted this as a reference to the Exodus, making Israel God’s son.
 Matthew clearly believes that this interpretation is wrong.
 The prophecy concerns the true Son of God, the expectation of whom originated in the Nile region.
 In this sense the prophecy functions on at least two levels.
 The expectation of the Son of God originated in the Nile region and was spread across the Levant, Arabia and Mesopotamia by Horite Hebrew priests.
 And as an historical fact, Jesus was brought out of Egypt to Nazareth.